 Golden Rock Workshops

 The South Indian Railway Co. set up its major workshops at Nagapattinam, on the east coast.
 When new and expanded facilities were required, these workshops were moved to Golden Rock near Tiruchirapalli in 1928.
 The workshops here are equipped to deal with locomotives and carriages, carrying out overhaul, repair, and restoration work.

 They are today IR's premier workshops for restoration and rebuilding work for locomotives that are severely damaged in accidents.
 Many public-sector concerns also send their works shunters to Golden Rock for overhauling from locations all across India (10-15 locos annually).

-Carrying on with the experience from steam days, Golden Rock also carry out the periodic overhaul of the 'X' class locos of the Nilgiri Mountain Railway.
-They have also been working on developing the new oil-fired replacements for the 'X' class locos.
-Two such locos have been turned out so far.
+Carrying on with the experience from steam days, Golden Rock also carry out the periodic overhaul of the ‘X’ class locos of the Nilgiri Mountain Railway.
+They have also developed the new oil-fired replacements for the ‘X’ class locos and (10/2021) have manufactured a brand new, coal powered ‘X’ class.